cyrus2012/personal_blog_with_database/README.md

 This project use `express-session` to store user login status.
 Any access to `/admin`, `/edit/x` and `/new` page as guest will be redirected to `/login` page.
 User password has beed encryped with module `bcypt`.
+Store the confidential setting(e.g session secret, database login password...) in a hidden file (.env).
+Normally, `.env` should not be viewed publicly for security.
+It is included in respository now for demonstration.

 home page (guest) - It lists all articles published by all users.
 The newest article (published date) will be listed at the top of the list.